Market & Opinion

 Has the Renters' Rights Act changed what I need to do as a landlord?

 Yes, substantially.
 The Renters' Rights Act 2025 came into force on 1 May 2026.
-Its most significant changes for self-managing landlords are: the abolition of Section 21 no-fault eviction; the conversion of all fixed-term assured tenancies to periodic assured tenancies; a raised threshold for Section 8 Ground 8 possession (now three months' arrears at both service and hearing); the introduction of Ground 8A for persistent arrears; restrictions on upfront rent demands; and a ban on rental bidding.
-See the full breakdown in the Renters' Rights Act hub.
+The headline changes for self-managers are the abolition of Section 21 no-fault eviction; the conversion of all fixed-term assured tenancies to periodic tenancies; a raised Ground 8 threshold (three months' arrears at service and hearing); the new Ground 8A for persistent arrears; rent increases limited to once a year via Section 13; a ban on rental bidding; and restrictions on upfront rent.
+You also had to serve the government Information Sheet on existing tenants by 31 May 2026, and all landlords must register on the new Private Rented Sector Database and join the Landlord Ombudsman redress scheme as those come into force.
+The Renters' Rights Act hub has the full breakdown.

 How quickly must I respond to maintenance requests?

-Emergency repairs, for example no heating in winter, no hot water, gas leaks, electrical faults, or significant water ingress, require same-day or next-day action.
-Non-urgent repairs should be addressed within a reasonable timeframe, typically two to four weeks depending on the nature of the issue.
-Under Awaab's Law, which is expected to extend to the private rented sector in later phases, strict statutory timeframes for investigating and remediating damp and mould hazards will apply.
-Maintaining a written record of every reported issue and your response is essential.
+Emergencies, no heating in winter, no hot water, gas leaks, electrical faults, serious water ingress, need same-day or next-day action; non-urgent repairs should be done within a reasonable time, usually two to four weeks depending on the issue.
+Awaab's Law, which sets fixed timescales for damp, mould and emergency hazards, applies to social housing now and is expected to extend to the private rented sector in later phases, so treat its timescales as the direction of travel.
+Keep a written record of every reported issue and your response; our guide to how long you have to do repairs explains the framework.

 Can I charge more rent to cover a pet?

-Deposits remain capped at five weeks' rent regardless of whether the tenant has a pet.
-You cannot charge a separate pet deposit.
-Many landlords add a small monthly supplement, typically £20 to £50 , to the headline rent, which requires the tenant's agreement and should be documented in the tenancy agreement from the outset.
+Deposits stay capped at five weeks' rent (six weeks where annual rent is £50,000 or more) whether or not the tenant has a pet, and you cannot take a separate pet deposit.
+You can require the tenant to hold pet damage insurance or meet its reasonable cost.
+Some landlords agree a small addition to the headline rent, but this needs the tenant's agreement and should be documented in the tenancy agreement from the outset.

-This article reflects UK law as of 1 May 2026.
-It is a guide and not intended as legal or professional advice.
+This article reflects UK law in England as of 1 May 2026.
+It is a guide and not legal or professional advice.
 Always consult a qualified professional for advice specific to your circumstances.

 August Logo